 Our instructors are experts in the field of Victim Advocacy and most are credentialed advocates through the National Organization of Victim Assistance.

-Jan Apisa is currently the Director of Community Education, Victim Assistance Program in Akron, Ohio.
-Jan previously worked as a Human Trafficking Public Education Specialist, with the Ohio Criminal Justice Services, AmeriCorps Ohio Prevention and Awareness of Trafficking in Humans Program (PATH) Grant.
+Ms. Apisa is currently the Director of Community Education, Victim Assistance Program in Akron, Ohio.
+Jan previously worked as a Human Trafficking Public Education Specialist, with the Ohio Criminal Justice Services, AmeriCorps Ohio Prevention and Awareness of Trafficking in Humans Program Grant (PATH).
 As a Public Education Specialist, she was responsible for: increasing public awareness and prevention efforts of human trafficking; assisting local collaborative and coalitions with their development; and educating volunteers to conduct human trafficking training.
 In this role, she coordinated a 3-month collaborative quantitative Backpage research project on local human trafficking.
 The Backpage study resulted in a detailed research report and presentations of the research findings throughout the community.
-From December 2015 through December 2018, she served as the Co-Chair of the Executive Committee of the Summit County Collaborative Against Human Trafficking.
+From December 2015 through October 2018, she served as Chair the SCCAHT Executive Committee.
 She has a Bachelor’s of Science Degree from The University of Akron.

 Alexandra Potter currently serves as the Supervisor of Crisis Services with Victim Assistance Program, and ensures victims receiving crisis services via phone, online, or in person are provided with superior trauma informed services.
 Before assuming this role, Alexandra spent the first 5 years of her professional career as a victim advocate for various victim service agencies, including the Rape Crisis Center & Battered Women’s Shelter of Summit and Medina Counties and Victim Assistance Program.
 Alexandra has dedicated her career to fiercely advocating for accessible, trauma informed services for victims of crime in Summit County- most notably through co-founding the Summit County Sexual Assault Response Team and her vital role in establishing a Sexual Assault Nurse Examiner Unit (now known as The PATH Center at Cleveland Clinic-Akron General) in 2015.
 Her tireless work towards these efforts resulted in national recognition, where Alexandra was one of five individuals across the country presented with the Honored Victim Advocate Award through the National Organization for Victim Assistance in 2017.
 Alexandra holds a B.A. in both Psychology and Justice Studies and a M.A. in Criminology, all from Kent State University.
 Alexandra is a Credentialed Advocate with Intermediate Standing through the National Organization for Victim Assistance and a Registered Advocate with Advanced Standing through the Ohio Advocate Network.